data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the element-wise results.
+The returned array must have the default floating-point data type.

 ### <a name="greater" href="#greater">#</a> greater(x1, x2, /)